-Electrical engineers and electricians follow predefined wiring colour codes while wiring houses, commercial buildings and industrial panel boards.
-The electrical wiring colour codes followed is slightly different in every part of the world depending on the standards they follow.
-Even there are different colour codes for AC and DC wires.
+The electrical wiring color codes followed is slightly different in every part of the world depending on the standards they follow.
+Even there are different color codes for AC and DC wires.
 For example, in Canada, you can find Red, black and blue wires for three-phase, whereas, in Australia, it is Yellow, blue and black.
 In this article, let us discuss wiring codes followed in different countries.

-IEC Standard wiring colour codes
+IEC Standard wiring color codes

 - Phase – 1: Brown